Our Guide to

 Facts and figures are not for everyone.
 So we will keep this brief and interesting, mixing up some statistics and our take on Madagascar.

 This world renowned island nation sits approximately 2,000 kilometres off the south east coast of Africa.
 It is one of the most visited countries on the continent and for good reason – it’s naturally beautiful, an island paradise with spectacular beaches and endless activities on land and water.
-It continues to offer a sensational African beach holiday finale to any wildlife safari.
+It continues to offer a sensational African beach holiday finale to any Madagascar safari tour.

 Madagascar also has an ancient king, a system of spiritual taboos that govern traditional life across the island and many sacred sites.
 You will hear ‘fady’, it’s the system of taboos and as you travel through the various regions, what becomes clear is just how difficult this concept is to grasp for visitors.